Shatakshi127/102117165-SESS_LE1/README.md

 # Voice Command Recognition with Custom Dataset and Quantization

 ## Project Overview
-This project focuses on adapting a pre-trained sequential Convolutional Neural Network (CNN) model for recognizing custom voice commands.
+This project focuses on adapting a pre-trained SCNN and M5 CNN model for recognizing custom voice commands.
 The model is fine-tuned using a personalized dataset of voice recordings and optimized with quantization-aware training to balance performance and computational efficiency for deployment on resource-constrained devices.

 ## Datasets
 1. **Speech Commands Dataset (Warden, 2018)**: